marcoperg/ontology/math/Algebra/Ring Theory/Domains/Integral Domains.md

 Let $R$ be a ring with unity $1$.
 If $1$ has infinite order under addition, then the characteristic of $R$ is $0$.
 If $1$ has order $n$ under addition, then the characteristic of $R$ is $n$.

 ### Characteristic of an Integral Domain
-The characteristic of an integral domain is $0$ or prime.l
+The characteristic of an integral domain is $0$ or prime.

+# Examples

+All [[Unique Factorization Domains|unique factorization domains]] are, by definition, integral domains.